-Eucalyptus is a large tall tree which is native to Australia.
+Eucalyptus is a large tall tree that is native to Australia.
 It’s part of the Myrtaceae family, but some of its variety comes in small size.
 It has a very shiny blue-gray color bark foliage.
 When you peel off the bar underneath it, you see yellow color patches.

 If you cut the outer foliage of eucalyptus, it produces the resin, which oozes through the tree.
 Many people also call it a gum tree.

-Eucalyptus is the most planted tree on the planet due to its ability to fast growth in any harsh weather conditions.
+Eucalyptus is the most planted tree on the planet due to its ability to fast grow in any harsh weather conditions.
 It has over 800 different species and has a wide variety of use.

 Eucalyptus Gunnii, also known as Cider gum, is the most popular eucalyptus tree found everywhere in the world.
 It grows up to 60 to 80 feet tall, and this makes people think that this is an outdoor tree and can’t be planted indoor.

 The dwarf species of eucalyptus can be grown indoors and in the garden.
-The most famous dwarf species of eucalyptus is “Eucalyptus Archeri,” which is very bushy houseplant, and you can prune it to give it a shrub shape.
-You can plant Eucalyptus Archeri indoor as you get the clean trunk and big leafy head shrub on the top.
+The most famous dwarf species of eucalyptus is “Eucalyptus Archeri,” which is a very bushy houseplant, and you can prune it to give it a shrub shape.
+You can plant Eucalyptus Archeri indoors as you get the clean trunk and big leafy head shrub on the top.

 If you have a small living space and don’t have a high ceiling, then you can plant Eucalyptus Pulverulenta, which is also known as Baby Blue.
 It’s straightforward to grow indoors in a pot.
 When you’re planning to plant bonsai eucalyptus indoor, make sure that you choose the right species type.

 The silver dollar tree houseplant has round juvenile leaves that look quite attractive.
 As the leaves mature, it turns into longer blades.
-If you like to have more rounded leaves, then you can prune the mature leaves that encourages the growth of new leaves.
+If you like to have more rounded leaves, then you can prune the mature leaves that encourage the growth of new leaves.

 Eucalyptus has lots of health benefits and has a very distinctive smell.
 The eucalyptus essential oil is used, which has a very aromatic soothing fragrance and relieves stress.
 Many people use eucalyptus essential oils to get relief from cough, cold, or use it as an insect repellent.

-In some countries, the dried eucalyptus leaves are used in the herbal tea.
+In some countries, the dried eucalyptus leaves are used in herbal tea.
 You can also rinse and gargle the throat with leaves boiled in hot water.